BS-MPH General FAQs

 When do I begin paying graduate tuition?

-You begin paying graduate tuition in the fifth year of study.
+You begin paying graduate tuition in the fifth year of study and for the duration of your graduate work.
 As a senior, you pay undergraduate tuition.

-Are there tuition waivers for the fifth year?
+Are there tuition waivers for the graduate year(s) of study?

 When do I graduate with BS and MPH degrees?